 Follow these tips to prevent eye redness:

-- Wash your hands if you’re exposed to someone who has an eye infection.
+- Wash your hands if you’re exposed to someone who has an

 - Remove all makeup from your eyes each day.